Phone: (408) 848-4871

 My name is Marina Lares.
 I am the Adaptive Services Specialist at the DRC.
 I provide students with any assistance that will better enable them to succeed here at Gavilan College.
 After the initial intake, the student may fill out the Student Request form that indicates which services will be needed.
 I arrange services such as Note Taking, Adaptive Equipment, Adaptive Hardware and Software, and I assist students in the High Tech Center.
 In addition, I assist in the production of Alternate Media for students with a wide variety of disabilities.
 I also assist in the research and ordering of new software and hardware for the High Tech Center.
 I am a former DRC student who graduated from Gavilan College so I am familiar with the challenges our students face.
 I recently completed my Bachelors in Business Management from San Jose State University.

-Hi, I am Irma Lopez, the DRC Transportation Specialist/Mobility Aide.
-I am responsible for the safe transportation of students with disabilities to and from classes as well as to assist students who utilize adaptive equipment such as wheelchairs, walkers, canes, and other assistive devices.
+Hi, I am Irma Lopez, the DRC Transportation Specialist/Mobility Aide/Test Proctor.
+I am responsible for the safe transportation of students with disabilities to and from classes as well as to assist students who utilize adaptive equipment such as wheelchairs, walkers, canes, and other adaptive devices.
 I also provide transportation services to students who have acquired temporary disabling injuries as schedule and time permits.
 As the Mobility Aide, I work in the Adapted Physical Education Classroom assisting Adapted Physical Education faculty and staff.
+In addition to my transportation duties, I assist with the test proctoring services and work in the main DRC office.
+I maintain the list of students receiving the testing accommodations, and I help with the organization of student files, continuously reconciling forms and updating the student information on our online database.

 Learning Disorder Specialist/Instructor